itseez3d/metaperson/docs/business-integration/ue/github_sample.md

 ### Which version of UE is supported?

-Versions 5.1, 5.2, 5.3 of the Unreal Engine are supported.
+Versions 5.1, 5.2, and 5.3 of the Unreal Engine are supported.

 ### The "export " button is not accessible in the MetaPerson Creator.
 What should I do?

 Please, double-check that you entered the correct Client ID and Client Secret.
-See the [Running the sample](#running-the-sample) for more details.
+Please check the [additional documentation](../../getting_started#developer-credentials) on the developer credentials.

 ## Support